 *Exceptions: the routine adjustment of Coumadin, warfarin, insulin to control diabetes (as long as the medication is not newly prescribed or stopped) and a change from a brand-name medication to a generic brand medication (provided that the dosage is not modified).

 - You may cancel this insurance at any time before the effective date.
-If you return home early, you can apply for a refund of the premiums (minimum $50) for the unused coverage, providing there has been no incident which has resulted or will result in a claim or for which a claim was started against the policy and that you have mailed your written refund request within 5 days of your departure from Canada (within 5 days of your return home, for Canadians).
+If you return home early, you can apply for a refund of the premiums (minimum $50) for the unused coverage, providing there has been no incident which has resulted or will result in a claim or for which a claim was started against the certificate and that you have mailed your written refund request within 5 days of your departure from Canada (within 5 days of your return home, for Canadians).

 If you already have coverage, simply call the Customer Service.
 You may be able to extend your coverage as long as:

 - the period of coverage does not extend beyond 365 days;